Team Handbook

 Do all swimmers have to wear goggles?

-We recommend all swimmers should wear goggles.
+Swim goggles are required for practices and meets.
 Please take time to adjust the goggles before practice.
 If the goggles are new, you might have your swimmer try the goggles in the bathtub to see if they work before coming to practice.
 Many young swimmers get upset when their goggles don’t fit correctly because they get water into their eyes.
 The coaches can help adjust goggles, if necessary, but it saves everyone a lot of time if the goggles are fitted prior to practice.
 There are many different brands and styles of swim goggles.
 If you have some that are not working for your swimmer, go to a swim shop that will help fit the goggles on your swimmer's face.

 Time Trials